NathanCrowley/iphone_Caluclator/README.md

-### !!! as of now the application is best viewed on an iPhone not on a laptop or desktop !!!
+### !!!
+As of now the application is best viewed on an iPhone.
+Not on a laptop or desktop !!!
+If using Laptop:
+- Right click webpage and Inspect
+- Select Demension as iPhone
 # iPhone_Calculator
 Challenged myself to create the iPhone calculator using HTML, CSS, JavaScript.